-If you want to see fireworks to ring in 2017 but don’t want to deal with traffic or crowds, consider booking a peaceful getaway at the Hyatt Regency Lost Pines in Bastrop.
+If you want to see fireworks to ring in 2020 but don’t want to deal with traffic or crowds, consider booking a peaceful getaway at the Hyatt Regency Lost Pines in Bastrop.
 The resort’s New Year’s Eve package includes family-friendly activities such as horse-drawn wagon rides, festival-style games and prizes, a dance club with a DJ, and ice skating.
-The price starts at $549 and includes a two-night minimum stay.

 Before the festivities begin, however, the kids will probably want to visit with a few of the hotel’s animal mascots.
 The two resident Texas longhorns, T-Bone and Ribeye, may look a little fierce with their 6-foot horns, but they’re well trained and don’t mind posing for photos.

 The kids may also want to visit Blackjack, a mustang horse who enjoys a good nose rub.
 You’ll also see two miniature horses, Apache Dancer and Little Feather, wandering around the grounds.
 Perhaps the most unusual animals on the property are the alpacas, Yogi and Boo Boo.
 Boo Boo has even been known to kiss visitors on the cheek from time to time.

 For those who prefer more conventional pets, there’s also a rambunctious little dog, Boots, running around the property.

 Several miles of trails among the pines provide the ideal setting for a mellow afternoon on horseback.
 Sign up for a trail ride at the Renegade Trailhead.
 A shuttle is available to take guests from the hotel lobby to the trailhead, which is located along the resort’s scenic entry drive.